re-publish takes longer than expected

 #14 Updated by mhrivnak about 5 years ago

 Assuming the performance problem is in querying the database, here are some quick thoughts that may or may not be helpful, depending on what is revealed by further investigation:

 The problem boils down to: for each RPM listed in an errata package list, pulp needs to know if it is in the repository, and if not, leaves it out of the published xml.

 One option is to do one big query of the DB to get all of the NEVRA that are in the repo, and store them in a python set.
 That could be very quickly queried while iterating through the errata.
 Sync already does something similar to do dependency resolution, so the memory impact should be tolerable.

 Something less heavy-handed would be to do a first pass through the errata to collect all the NEVRA referenced by them, then do one big query for just those nevra, and then do a second pass iterating the errata with the knowledge of which RPMs are in the repo.
 This would have a lower memory footprint.

-#16 Updated by bmbouter over 4 years ago
+#16 Updated by bmbouter about 5 years ago

 I tested the new, quicker implementation to ensure it was omitting NEVRA from other repos using: